paradicms/paradicms.github.io/docs/tutorials/spreadsheet-ssg/index.md

 Edit the Paradicms app configuration on GitHub, [following the recipe](/docs/recipes/edit-paradicms-app-configuration-on-github).

 On the `app-configuration.ttl` editing screen, change the basePath to `/` and the name of your GitHub repository.
 For example, if your repository is named `my-collection`, your `basePath` should be `"/my-collection"`.

+This is necessary for the app to have correct internal links to its own pages, images, et al.

 #### Configure GitHub Actions